 Arrive Early In the Day

-The Quartzsite RV show can get very crowded during peak hours, especially over the weekend.
-To avoid finding yourself stuck in traffic jams and long lines, it’s best to arrive as early in the morning as possible, or later in the afternoon.
-You’re also likely to find the show to be less crowded on weekdays than on the weekend.
+The Quartzsite RV show can become very crowded during peak hours, especially on weekends.
+To avoid getting stuck in traffic jams and long lines, it’s best to arrive as early in the morning as possible or later in the afternoon.
+You’re also likely to find the show less crowded on weekdays than on weekends.

 Dress In Layers & Wear Comfortable Shoes